-"India's unity and diversity are like the colours of a rainbow.
+"India's diversity is like the colours of a rainbow.

 Shaheed Sardar Nanak Singh was